 06-15-1973 Neil Patrick Harris – Born in Albuquerque, New Mexico.
-He is an American actor, singer, writer, producer, director, comedian, television host and magician.
+He is an American actor, singer, writer, producer, director, comedian, television host, and magician.
 He is known for playing Barney Stinson in the television comedy series How I Met Your Mother (2004-2014), for which he was nominated for four Emmy Awards.
 Harris was named as one of Time magazine’s 100 most influential people of 2010.
 In 2011 he received a star on the Hollywood Walk of Fame.
-Harris has hosted the Tony Awards on Broadway in 2009, 2011, 2012 and 2013.
+Harris has hosted the Tony Awards on Broadway in 2009, 2011, 2012, and 2013.
 He also hosted the 87th Academy Awards in 2015, making him the first openly gay man to host the award show.
 Harris confirmed that he is gay in November 2006 by saying, “I am happy to dispel any rumors or misconceptions and am quite proud to say that I am a very content gay man living my life to the fullest and feel most fortunate to be working with wonderful people in the business I love.”
-He and David Burtka married in September, 2014.
+He and David Burtka married in September 2014.
 They had been together since 2004.
-The couple have two children, twins.
+The couple has two children, twins.

 06-15-1936 – 08-17-2007 Edward Avedisian – Born in Lowell, Massachusetts.
 He was an American abstract painter who came into prominence during the 1960s.
 His work was initially associated with Color Field painting and in the late 1960s with Lyrical Abstraction.
-His only marriage ended in divorce.
+His only marriage to a woman ended in divorce.
 He was then with his lover Judson Baldwin, who died in 2006.